rohandry/DO180PracticeAssignment/README.md

 - To begin the assignment please follow the instructions in AssignmentBrief.pdf

-- This course requires access to an openshift cluster
+- This assignment requires access to an openshift cluster

 - For any requests, questions, feedback, or issues, please reach out to me at rohan@redhat.com